Documentation

 AI Command Execution

 Interact with your servers using natural language.
 The "Execute" tab provides a chat interface where you can ask the agent to perform tasks.
+The AI automatically detects the target OS and generates Bash or PowerShell commands accordingly.

 Example prompts: